megbailey/ButterDB/ReadMe.md

-# SpringBoot API - Google Sheets as a SQL Database
+#ORM for Google Sheets
-This project creates a RESTful API with SpringBoot to provide an abstraction for treating a Google Sheets as a SQL database.
+This project creates a RESTful API with SpringBoot to provide an abstraction API layer for interacting with Google Sheets using object-relational mapping techniques.
-A user authenticates their own Google account via a service account.

-## Wanted functionality
-- create new SQL table
-  - equivalent of a new sheet
-  - specify schema
-- abstract SQL statements to google sheet functionality
-  - SELECT
-  - FROM
-  - JOINS
-  - FOREIGN keys
+In order to interact with a google sheet, you need to authenticate the application to act on yourr behalf.
+Create a GCP project following the steps below and download the client secret json file and place it in yoour project.
+Set api.google.secret to be a relative path to the json file in applications.properties.

+Sheet or Table creation

 ## Setup your GCP Project
 - Create a new Google Cloud Project https://console.cloud.google.com/